-ANTLERED BUCKS are defined as those male deer with one or more antlers visible above natural hairline.
+ANTLERED BUCKS are defined as those male deer with one or more antlers visible above the natural hairline.

 UNANTLERED DEER are defined as all deer without one or more antlers visible above the natural hairline